Auhrus/theisle-evrima-docker-server/README.md

 How do i update my TheIsle Server to a newer Version?

+If you have `updateonstart` set to true, you only need to restart the container and the SteamCMD will check for updates.
+If it is set to false do the following:

 1. First stop and remove the existing Container.
 ```bash
 docker stop CONTAINER_NAME && docker rm CONTAINER_NAME
 ```
-2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/theisle-evrima-docker-server#deployment) with the same Volumes.
+2. Then create him again like in the [Deployment👩‍💻](https://github.com/Auhrus/theisle-evrima-docker-server?tab=readme-ov-file#deployment) with the same Volumes.

 ## Support❤️